qiyunlab/binarena/README.md

 BinaRena is a client-end web application.
 It is written in vanilla JavaScript, without using any third-party library. it does not require installation, nor does it require a web server running in the backend.
 In other words, it is literally a single webpage running in your browser (see [details](#faq)).

+## Highlights

+- Dedicated to human operations.
+Designed to maximize comfort and productivity.
+- For pattern discovery and hypothesis generation.
+For _de novo_ binning and bin plan curation.
+- Customizable plot visualizing various data types.
+Convenient manipulation of contigs and bins.
+- Aesthetics, controls, reports and calculations integrated in UI.
+You get what you see.

 ## Contents

 - [Main interface](#main-interface) | [widget buttons](#widget-buttons) | [mouse and keyboard](#mouse-and-keyboard-shortcuts)